gipsa-lab-uav/trajectory_control/README.md

 sudo apt-get install ca-certificates
 ```

-If it still does not work, try to update you system date/clock
+If it still does not work, try to update your system date/clock

 ### gazebo